 Habitat: Most likely to be observed at high elevations (above 7,200ft) in or near slow moving streams, wetlands, desert springs, ponds, lakes, meadows, and woodlands.

-Learn more and participate in the Boreal Toad Project
+Learn more and participate in the Western Toad Project

 Choose Your Own Adventure Map